-- Analyses for lead, arsenic, cadmium and mercury were done by inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) methodology (only for products containing whole herbs and/or more than 250 mg of minerals per daily dose).
+- Analyses for lead, arsenic, cadmium and mercury were done by inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) methodology for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-- Disintegration of non-chewable, non-capsule and non-time-release formulations was analyzed utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration of tablets (excluding chewable, sublingual and time-release formulations) using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.